 Although young children do not need detailed information, they do need honesty and reassurance.
 Without any direct explanation from you, children may imagine a situation that is actually much worse than reality.
 Being honest with them builds a sense of trust that will be helpful in facing not only this situation, but also other challenges that life inevitably brings.

-For more detailed information on talking to your loved ones about recurrent and metastatic breast cancer, visit the Talking to Your Family and Friends about Breast Cancer pages in the Day-to-Day Matters section.
+For more detailed information on talking to your loved ones about metastatic breast cancer, visit the Talking to Your Family and Friends about Breast Cancer pages in the Day-to-Day Matters section.